usual-one/BinarySearchTree/docs/BinarySearchTree.md

 ```

 Convert the tree to array.
+Returns pointer to dynamicly allocated memory that should be deallocated with free() or delete [].

 May throw `BSTEmptyException` if tree is empty.
 ```c++